tarwn/lessthandot-hugo/blogs/content/posts/2010-01-19-use-alter-table-alter-column-to-change-d.md

 ---
 This question popped in the [microsoft.public.sqlserver.programming][1] forum yesterday.
 A person wanted to change a column from varchar 500 to varchar 2000.
 This is actually pretty easy to do in SQL Server, you can use the _alter table alter column_ command

-Let&#8217;s take a quick look at how this works
+Let's take a quick look at how this works

 First create this table